Zac Purton: Hong Kong

-First there was the 2021-22 title which he took after a captivating, gruelling season-long duel with Joao Moreira that went down to the wire.
+First there was the 2021-22 title which he took after a season-long duel with Joao Moreira.
 Purton rode four winners to Moreira's none on the final day of the season to clinch his fifth title.

-Then came his incredible feat of eclipsing Whyte's haul of the most wins all-time by a jockey in Hong Kong.
+Whyte has the most wins all-time by a jockey in Hong Kong.
 Purton took the record with his 1,814th win, View Of The World at Happy Valley on January 22, 2025.

 Purton represented Hong Kong in the World Super Jockey Series held by the Japan Racing Association in 2012, recording two wins and being crowned as champion.

-He won the prestigious Hong Kong Derby in 2015, with the John Size-trained Luger, and his Hong Kong Cup win on Time Warp in 2017 made Purton only the third jockey, after Gerald Mosse and Moreira, to have won all four of Hong Kong's December international races.
+He won the Hong Kong Derby in 2015, with the John Size-trained Luger, and his Hong Kong Cup win on Time Warp in 2017 made Purton only the third jockey, after Gerald Mosse and Moreira, to have won all four of Hong Kong's December international races.

 In the 2024/25 season, Purton won eight races from eight starts on sprinter Ka Ying Rising, including four Group 1 races.
 Ka Ying Rising first broke Sha Tin's 1200m track record in November 2024 when he ran 1:07.43 in the G2 Jockey Club Sprint – shading former champion Sacred Kingdom's 17-year-old record – before setting a new mark of 1:07.20 in the G1 Centenary Sprint Cup in January 2025.